Community care for vulnerable newcomers by culturally safe healthcare professionals.

 5. Demonstrates commitment to health equity and social justice

-How is Roots different from a typical Medical Clinic?
+How does Roots CHC differ from a typical medical clinic?

-We incorporate a wide variety of professionals.
-We partner with several experienced organizations and service providers in order to provide team-based care.
-For example, a patient at Roots CHC may be welcomed by a Cross-Cultural Health Broker, be seen by a Primary Care Physician, speak with a specialized Social Worker, receive tailored education from a Nurse, and meet with a Counselor, all on our premises.
+A patient at Roots CHC may be welcomed by a Cross-Cultural Health Broker, be seen by a Primary Care Physician or Nurse Practitioner speak with a specialized Social Worker, receive tailored education from a Nurse, all on our premises.

 african-female-nurse-greeting-senior-couple-496114463_2122x1415.jpeg